518656993

 Activities and specific goals of the initiative

-• to restore the physical and mental wellbeing and personal equilibrium of participants, encouraging them to express their problems and open up emotionally in order to get their lives back on track and look to the future
+• restoring the physical and mental well-being and balance of participants, encouraging them to express their problems and open up emotionally in order to rethink their lives and look to the future

-• to meet the host community, establishing a relationship and a dialogue with which to reduce the gap that has formed between participants and their loved ones, their home and their culture
+• meeting the host community, establishing a relationship and dialogue with which to reduce the gap that had formed between participants and their loved ones, their home and their culture

-• to offer all participants, children and adolescents in particular, the opportunity to cultivate their passions and develop their skills, such as, for example, learning Italian, ahead of an unknown period of time in our country and the start of the next academic year
+• offering all participants, children and adolescents in particular, the opportunity to cultivate their passions and develop their skills, such as learning Italian, ahead of an unknown period of time in Italy and the start of the following school year

-• to guarantee, as far as possible, contact with relatives still in Ukraine.
+• to guarantee, as far as possible, contact with relatives who had remained in Ukraine.

 The venues selected

-The following facilities are involved in the project:
+The following facilities were involved in the project:

 • Ostello sul Mare in Cesenatico, in Emilia-Romagna